Russia says Ukrainian boat destroyed in new Black Sea clash

 - F-16s -

-Ukrainian president Volodymyr Zelensky arrived in Greece on Monday at the end of a European tour with stops in Sweden, the Netherlands and Denmark.
+Ukraine has posted limited gains in its push to dislodge Russian forces from territory and appealed to Western allies for greater military support.

-Greek Prime Minister Kyriakos Mitsotakis said Athens would help train Ukrainian pilots on American F-16s, days after Kyiv welcomed the decision by the Netherlands and Denmark to provide the fighter jets to Ukraine.
+President Volodymyr Zelensky this week secured the delivery of more than 40 F-16 fighter jets during a trip to the Netherlands and Denmark, while Greece said it would help train Ukrainian pilots.

-Zelensky had sought the advanced jets for months to strengthen Ukraine's Soviet-era air force as it pursues a grinding counteroffensive against Russian forces in the east.
+Zelensky had sought the advanced jets for months to strengthen Ukraine's Soviet-era air force as it pursues the grinding counteroffensive against Russian forces in the east and south.

-The long-sought F-16 deal has drawn a warning from Russia, with Foreign Minister Sergei Lavrov saying Moscow would consider the jets a "nuclear" threat because of their capacity to carry atomic weapons.
+The long-sought F-16 deal drew a warning from Russia, with Foreign Minister Sergei Lavrov warning Moscow would consider the jets a "nuclear" threat because of their capacity to carry atomic weapons.